Krelith/pubcrawl/README.md

 Right now, the Mongo data is being written into a .json file in the public folder whenever the app is started from node.
 We could do with pulling the array directly and dynamically, if possible (without bridging through a local text file which gets updated once per app start).

+Pubs now generate in random sets of ten and are marked on the map.
+Appropriate names and descriptions are listed in the below div (no styling applied yet).

 --------------- Kev